juliomatcom/charisma-symfony-php/README.md

 ========================

-This is just the base layout/template for Symfony 2.6 PHP (Charisma) for your back admin webpages with most common regions to be extended.
+This is just the base layout/template for Symfony 2.6 PHP (Charisma) for your back admin webpages with most common regions extended.

 1- Download the entire project and copy it  with carefully (merge App files if need it) into your new Symfony2 project